Johnny Johns

-Johnny Johns (born August 9, 1951) is an American figure skating coach and former competitor.
+Johnny Johns (August 9, 1951 – February 20, 2026) was an American figure skating competitor and coach.
 Competing in ice dancing with Mary Campbell, he became the 1973 national champion and finished 6th at the 1973 World Championships.
 Competing as a pair skater with Melissa Militano, he became a two-time (1974 and 1975) U.S. national champion and finished 6th at the 1975 World Championships.

-Personal life
+Background

 Johns was born on August 9, 1951.
 He is from the Detroit area.
 For a number of years he split his time between skating and Little League Baseball, where he had developed the ability to pitch both left- and right-handed.
 He attended regular schools during his skating career and studied at the University of Delaware in the early 1970s.

 Skating career

 Competitive

 Johns began learning to skate as a family activity when he was eight years old.
 He learned how to do jumps in both directions and also developed a very smooth stroking style.

 When his coach left the Detroit area, Johns began to work with Ronald Ludington, who insisted that he give up on baseball and concentrate of skating year-round.
 Ludington was responsible for pairing him up first with Mary Karen Campbell in dance, and then with Laurie Johnson in pairs.

 Johns and Mary Campbell became the 1973 national champions in ice dancing.
 They competed together at three World Championships, achieving their highest placement, 6th, in 1973.

 He and Melissa Militano won the U.S. national pairs' title in 1974 and 1975.
 They placed 8th at the 1974 World Championships and 6th in 1975.